 Royal Ascot is a Flat meeting.

 A total of 300,000 people attend Royal Ascot across five days.
-However, in 2021 Royal Ascot is only open in a heavily reduced capacity.

 You can watch every race at Royal Ascot live on the Racing Post app when you place a bet of £1 or more on the race.
 Alternatively, the action will be broadcast on ITV from 1:30pm each day or Sky Sports Racing (channel 415).